Delta Crucis: Properties

-This star has a stellar classification of B2 IV, making it a subgiant star that is in the process of evolving away from the main sequence and becoming a red giant.
+This star has a stellar classification of B2 IV, which suggests it is a subgiant star that is in the process of evolving away from the main sequence and becoming a red giant.
 Presently it is radiating around 8,100 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 20,400 K, causing it to glow with a blue-white hue.
 Delta Crucis is a strong candidate Beta Cephei variable.
+However, this is disputed.
 Its rotation is very fast, with a projected rotational velocity of 210 km s^{−1}.

 Delta Crucis is a member of the Lower Centaurus Crux (LCC) component of the Scorpius–Centaurus association, which is an OB association of massive stars that share a common origin and motion through space.
 This is the nearest OB association to the Sun, with the LCC component having an age in the range of 16–20 million years.

 In culture

 δ Cru is represented in the flags of Australia, New Zealand, Samoa and Papua New Guinea as one of the stars comprising the Southern Cross.
 It is also featured in the flag of Brazil, along with 26 other stars, each of which represents a state. δ Cru represents the state of Minas Gerais.